apache/nuttx-apps/examples/README.txt

 examples/dsptest
 ^^^^^^^^^^^^^^^^^^

   This is a Unit Test for the Nuttx DSP library.
-It use Unity testing framwork.
+It use Unity testing framework.

   Dependencies: